Grafluxe/coding-best-practices/README.md

 "Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations."

+## Continue Learning

+Be open to gaining knowledge from languages that you may not be well versed in.
+For example, if you're a [JavaScript developer][js-fp] who wants to learn more about Functional Programming, don't be intimidated to read up on how [Haskell solves problems][haskell].

 ## Finally

 Care about the code you write... and choose a set of styles that you can stick